 Upon scrutiny, the following article titled - "My Interview With Ray Olecko", ( you can find several excerpts published on several websites ), unfortunately contains a great deal of inaccuracies which bolertrailerhistory.ca has identified and carefully fact checked.
-This old internet article have also been a subject of discussion in popular forums such as fibreglass RV where the story's accuracy has been questioned.
-We feel it is somewhat important to make readers aware of these flaws and of our documented fact checks.
-However, the reader should ultimately decide.
+This old internet article from the late 1990s has also been a subject of discussion in popular forums such as fibreglass RV where its validity has been questioned.

 The article begins: